 “Myth must be kept alive.
 The people who can keep it alive are the artists of one kind or another.
 The function of the artist is the mythologization of the environment and the world.”
 Joseph Campbell

-The biggest inspiration on which I draw is Nature, and by this I mean the natural world both around us and within us.
+The biggest inspiration on which I draw is Nature ~ the natural world both around us and within us.

-What the essence of my work is striving to express is this connection between humans and these two realms: the flow between our inner selves and that of the timeless, archetypal world which will always exists without.
+The essence of my work expresses the connection between humans and these two realms: the flow between our inner selves and that of the timeless, archetypal world which will always exists without.

 Since a child, I have been moved by the rich world of folklore and mythology in which all cultures relay the human condition in symbolic, story-telling form.

 I explored this interest further with a psychology degree, and found that Jungian Archetypes and his work on the collective unconsciousness resonated strongly with me and my affinity with folk tales.

 I began to see my art not only as a personal expression but that of the great memory of all people ~ a visual rendering of what moves us in our daily experiences of relationships to each other and our environment.